phanumat/Documentation/tools-and-ide/github-integration.rst

 Setup
 -----

-To connect your GitHub account with the SmartThingsPublic repository in the IDE, follow these steps.
+To connect your GitHub account with the PEA HiVEPublic repository in the IDE, follow these steps.

 Step 1 - Enable GitHub integration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^